0x00019913/0x00019913/about.markdown

 My name is a number.

 I like 3D.
-Educated in physics and computer science, 3D modeling hobbyist, learning WebGL for personal projects and because it'll become a whole lot more relevant in the near future.
+Educated in physics and computer science, 3D modeling hobbyist, learning WebGL for personal projects and because browser-based 3D technologies will become much relevant in the near future.

 Started up this brog because 1. it seems like a good impetus to periodically learn something new and write it up and 2.
 I've always wanted a decent personal page.